Viewing Access History

 b.
 On the Visual Properties tab, adjust visualization properties like color and timestamp format.

 d.
-Click Run Query to refresh the visualization after you change the type and query options.
+Select Run Query to refresh the visualization after you change the type and query options.

-When you have finished creating the visualization, click Save to enter a chart name and optionally add the chart to a dashboard.
+When you have finished creating the visualization, select Save to enter a chart name and optionally add the chart to a dashboard.

 If you don't add the chart to a dashboard at this time, it will be available on the Charts page (along with any other charts you have saved), for ad hoc analysis or to be included in a dashboard later.
-See Displaying Charts in Dashboards for more information.
+Refer to Displaying Charts in Dashboards for more information.

 Working with Charts